enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 *Direction* is a single three-component drag, relative to the player.
 It is normalised after every edit, and its Y component is held at or below zero, since a directional light pointing upward lights nothing.

 *Light* holds **Color** and **Ambient**.
-Ambient is added to every object during shading regardless of facing or distance, so it is the cheapest way to keep shadowed areas from going pure black.
+Ambient is added to every object during shading regardless of facing, and is never shadowed, so it is the cheapest way to keep shadowed areas from going pure black.
+A directional light has no falloff, so unlike a point light's ambient it reaches the whole world evenly.

 Only one directional light is allowed per map, and it is never culled - see :ref:`Adding Lights`.